The 15 BEPS action points explained

 Action point 6 - to prevent abuse of agreements (minimum standard)

-Since there is always a risk that several states will tax the same income in the case of cross-border economic activities, states bilaterally conclude so-called double taxation conventions (DTA) with each other to divide the taxation rights between them.
-However, taxpayers repeatedly try to exploit the different provisions in the DTAs and their interaction with the respective national provisions in such a way that they not have to pay any or less taxes in the respective countries.
-The Action Point 6 sets therefore a minimum standard for the prevention of such treaty abuses, in particular in order to prevent so-called "treaty shopping".
-The new regulations are to be incorporated into the OECD Model Convention, which forms the basis for many DTAs, and at the same time be automatically inserted into existing DTAs by all interested states through the so-called "Multilateral Instrument" (Action Point 15).
-A review process has also been initiated for Action Point 6 and a report on the results was published in February 2019.
+As there is always a risk of several countries taxing the same income in the case of cross-border economic activities, countries conclude bilateral double taxation agreements (DTAs) with each other in order to allocate taxation rights between them.
+However, taxpayers repeatedly try to exploit the different provisions in the DTAs and their interaction with the respective national provisions in such a way that they do not have to pay any or less tax in the respective countries.
+Action point 6 therefore establishes a minimum standard to prevent such treaty abuses, in particular to prevent so-called "treaty shopping".
+The new regulations are to be included in the OECD Model Tax Convention, which forms the basis for many DTAs, and at the same time automatically incorporated into existing DTAs by all interested states through the so-called "Multilateral Instrument" (action point 15).
+A review process was also initiated for action point 6 and a report on the results was published in February 2019.

 Action Point 7 - against the avoidance of permanent establishment status